sam-timmins/smarticus-quizzes/README.md

 The hamburger is located in the top right corner of the screen.
 This slides open a menu that offers the user three options.
 * 1 - To close the menu and continue playing the game that is in progress.
 * 2 - To reset the game using the same category but new questions.
-* 3 - To exit out from the game and return back to the personalised catagories screen.
+* 3 - To exit out from the game and return back to the personalised categories screen.

-The two button, again continue the style of the game with the hover effects and animations.
+The two buttons, again continue the style of the game with the hover effects and animations.
 The close icon is clean and performs the action that the user would expect.

 \
 &nbsp;